cryptimeleon/cryptimeleon.github.io/docs/representations.md

 As a rule of thumb, for the second use-case, you almost never want objects to be `StandaloneRepresentable`.
 See the next section for details.

 ## The Security Pitfalls of Serialization
-The idea of having a helper to recreate an object from representation actually serves a security purpose.
+The idea of having a helper to restore an object from representation actually serves a security purpose.

 For example, suppose you have a `Group` object `group`, which you trust (e.g., something that is hardcoded into the program or was loaded from a trusted file).
 Now if someone sends you the representation `repr` of a group element, this is a value that you do not (and should not) trust.

 In this case, `group` acts as a trust anchor.
-The statement `g = group.getElement(repr)` should be read as "hey, trusted group, please interpret `repr` as a valid element".
+The statement `g = group.restoreElement(repr)` should be read as "hey, trusted group, please interpret `repr` as a valid element".
 The resulting group element `g` can again be trusted (in the sense that it is a valid group element of `group` with all the expected properties that go along with that).
 This approach solves a big set of possible issues such as
 - subgroup attacks: someone may try to send a representation that syntactically looks like a valid group element but that actually has different mathematical properties (belonging to a different subgroup) than valid group elements.
 - class substitution: someone may try to send a serialization of a completely different class that uses the wrong group operations (for example `g.pow(x)` may just return `x`, leaking a secret).
 This would potentially be possible with Java's inbuilt serialization (where deserialization generally reads what class to instantiate from the untrusted data).